ShamanHead/telbot/README.md

 		]
 	);

-Warning: if parameter of the method isn't exitst, his just deleted automatically by telegram server.You can't do so:
+Warning: if parameter of the method isn't exitst, his just gets ignored by telegram server.You can't do so:
 (I checked this)

 	Query::send($bot